William Digby (writer): Famine relief

 While working in India, he witnessed the Great Famine of 1876–78 and involved himself in relief works.
-He served as the Honorary Secretary of the Executive Committee of the Famine Relief Fund.
+He served as the Honorary Secretary of the executive committee of the Famine Relief Fund.
 He opposed the laissez faire famine relief policies of the Famine Commissioner, Sir Richard Temple and argued for more Government aid in mitigating the effects of famine.
 In 1878 he wrote an extensive book about the famine titled The Famine Campaign in Southern India.Vol I and Vol II.
 For his contribution to the famine relief works, he was made a Companion of the Order of the Indian Empire (C.I.E) in 1878.
 The failure of the Government of British India to provide effective famine relief made William Digby an outspoken critic of the British Government's India policy.

 Liberal politics

 Digby returned to England in 1879 after his first wife's death.
 In November 1882 he became the first secretary of the National Liberal Club, a post he held till 1887.
 He advocated full economic and racial equality, then representative Government and eventually Self-Government for the Indians.
 He published Indian Problems for English Consideration in 1881.
 In it, Digby argued that Indian reform was 'a Liberal duty', and defined India as 'a larger Ireland'.
 Digby was an admirer of Lord Ripon and published a pamphlet in February 1885 titled India for the Indians -and for England in defence of Ripon.
 He contested the 1885 General Election as a Liberal Party candidate from the Paddington North constituency on a platform of legislative reform in India.
-He lost to Conservative Party candidate Lionel Louis Cohen by a margin of 685 votes (out of a total 5345 polled).
+He lost to Conservative Party candidate Lionel Louis Cohen by a margin of 685 votes (out of a total of 5345 polled).